Betula ermanii - STD 20-25 CM RB

 Root

-Betula ermanii is a shallow-rooting plant and, depending on the soil, forms densely branched roots.
+Betula ermanii is a shallow-rooted plant and, depending on the soil, forms densely branched roots.